 On Nov.
 29, 2011, he was inducted into the New England Soccer Hall of Fame for his prowess on and off the field.
 In 2005, Daley was named NSCAA/adidas NCAA Division I New England Coach of the Year in and was one of 8 coaches as a nominee for NSCAA National Coach of the Year that same season.

-Two former Wolverines and members of the 2012 squad Luke Coulson (Cardiff City, English Premier League) and Kofi Opare (LA Galaxy) inked professional deals after one season under Daley, while four former Friars inked professional contracts under Daley's guidance in goalkeeper Chris Konopka (Kansas City, 2007) who is now a member of the Philadelphia Union, goalkeeper Tim Murray (New England, 2010), midfielder Andrew Sousa (New England, 2011), and midfielder Ryan Maduro (NY Red Bull, 2012)
+Three former Wolverines, most recently 2013 graduate Fabio Pereira (Sounders FC) and members of the 2012 squad Luke Coulson (Cardiff City, English Premier League) and Kofi Opare (LA Galaxy) inked professional deals in Daley's tenure at Michigan.
+Four former Friars signed professional contracts under Daley's guidance in goalkeeper Chris Konopka (Kansas City, 2007) who is now a member of the Philadelphia Union, goalkeeper Tim Murray (New England, 2010), midfielder Andrew Sousa (New England, 2011), and midfielder Ryan Maduro (NY Red Bull, 2012).

 Daley graduated from Providence in 1996 after a four-year career, logging matches as a starting defender all four years .
 He scored nine goals in 69 career matches.

 A native of Toronto, Ontario, Daley pursued a professional career following his graduation from Providence.
 He played for the United Soccer League's Rhode Island Stingrays (1996-97) and spent two seasons with the New England Revolution's A-League affiliate, the Boston Bulldogs (1998-99).
 On June 14, 1999, he was promoted to Major League Soccer with the Revolution, and spent the 1999 season with New England, before accepting the job as head coach of the Friars in 2000.